VouchrApp/vouchr-demo-auth/README.md

 ## Prerequisites

-1. Create a private key used for signing your jwt, and a public key that will be shared with Vouchr.
+1. Create a private key used for signing your JWT, and a public key that will be shared with Vouchr.
 Please do this in a way that complies with your organization's policies and standards.

 For demonstration purposes, using openssl you can create a private key with openssl using: